stdombek/docs/content/en/docs/Acquisitions/Orders/_index.md

 *   **PO number.** The purchase order number.

 You can also search for orders by selecting any of the filters in the **Search & filter** pane.
 Additionally, you can apply the filters after you perform a search to limit your results.
 See the sections below for more information on the filters.
-Note: Users may see additional filters appear in the **Search & filter** pane if custom fields are configured in [Setting > Orders > Custom fields] (../../settings/settings_orders/settings_orders/#settings--orders--general--customfields).
+Note: Users may see additional filters appear in the **Search & filter** pane if custom fields are configured in [Setting > Orders > Custom fields](../../settings/settings_orders/settings_orders/#settings--orders--general--customfields).

 ### Status